athena-metis/limesuite-fedora-build/README.md

 Installation will occur into /usr/local and your system will be set to additionally look for library files in /usr/local/lib and /usr/local/lib64

-After installation if you can run any commands please ensure that /usr/local/bin and /usr/local/sbin are in your PATH environment variable.
+After installation if you can't run any commands please ensure that /usr/local/bin and /usr/local/sbin are in your PATH environment variable.

 After a successful install you should be able to run any of the following: